gravitational/teleport-plugins/kubernetes/README.md

 In order to build the Operator's image, we must use the docker daemon from the `minikube`:
 `eval $(minikube docker-env --shell bash)`.

-Change to the Project's root directory (`teleport-plguins`) and build the docker image:
+Change to the Project's root directory (`teleport-plugins`) and build the docker image:
 `make docker-build-kubernetes`.

 Meanwhile (or right after) we need to install the CRDs into the cluster.

-You can do so by issuing `make kubernetes-install`
+You can do so by issuing `make kubernetes-install`.

 You are now ready to install the Teleport Cluster with the Teleport Operator:

-Before executing, set the `TELEPORT_PROJECT` to the full path to your teleport's project checked out at `marco/plugins-teleport-operator-charts`
+Before executing, set the `TELEPORT_PROJECT` to the full path to your teleport's project checked out at `marco/plugins-teleport-operator-charts`:
 ```bash
 $ helm upgrade --install --create-namespace -n teleport-cluster \
 	--set clusterName=teleport-cluster.teleport-cluster.svc.cluster.local \